jeffreykemp/jk64-plugin-reportmap/README.md

    ```sql
    SELECT lat, lng, name, id FROM mydata
    ```

+   (if you just want a map with no data, enter a dummy query (e.g. `select 1 from dual`); then in the map region properties, set Source -> Location to "- Select -")

 **IF YOU ARE UPGRADING** from any prior release, refer to the **[Upgrade Notes](https://github.com/jeffreykemp/jk64-plugin-reportmap/wiki/Upgrading)**.